LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 ### Attack Vectors

-Meaning the actual attach type may be password theft/cracking, surveillance, key-logger, fishing(using fake web page) to get the username and password or spoofing the webite, may be done by sending a virus.
+Meaning the actual attach type may be password theft/cracking, surveillance, key-logger, phishing(using fake web page) to get the username and password or spoofing the webite, may be done by sending a virus.

 ### Mitigations